oormicreations/VSRender/README.md

 **Dependencies**

-Ffmpeg must be installed and should be executable from anywhere.
+* Ffmpeg must be installed and should be executable from anywhere.
-Linux (This addon was tested on Linus Mint 19).
+* Linux (_This addon was tested on Linus Mint 19_).
 Does not work on any other OS out of the box.
-Blender 2.80 or above (This addon was test in Blender 2.82)
+* Blender 2.80 or above (_This addon was tested in Blender 2.82_)

 **Features**

-* Splits the render into many parts
+* Splits the video sequencer render into many parts
 * Renders the parts separately in background, utilizing all cores on your machine
 * Joins the parts (if needed) using Ffmpeg